Home > Resources > How to fix iPhone Unavailable

 Why is my iPhone Unavailable no Erase option?

 Starting with iOS 15.2, if you enter the wrong passcode more than five times, your iPhone will display an "iPhone Unavailable" screen, usually with an Erase iPhone option at the bottom and a timer indicating when you can try again.
-However, if the Erase iPhone option is missing on Unavailable or Security Lockout screen, several possible reasons could explain why:
+Apple designed this button to let users reset their devices directly without needing a computer.
+If the Erase iPhone option is missing on Unavailable or Security Lockout screen, several possible reasons could explain why:

 iOS version requirement

 The "Erase iPhone" feature is only available starting from iOS 15.2 and later.
-If your iPhone is running an earlier version, this option won't show up.
-Alternatively, if you're using iOS 17 or later, you'll see the "Forgot Passcode" option instead of "Erase iPhone."
+If your iPhone is running an earlier version, the system simply doesn't support on-device erasing from the lock screen.
+And if you're using iOS 17 or later, you'll see the "Forgot Passcode" option instead of "Erase iPhone."

 Find My iPhone disabled